 DutchCulture’s Cultural Mobility Funding Guide offers the most complete overview of funding possibilities for international mobility and exchange for artists and cultural professionals in the Netherlands.
-Our updated 2019-2020 guide includes a total of 85 different funding opportunities that allow for incoming and outgoing mobility of artists and cultural professionals.
-You can download the Cultural Mobility Funding Guide here.
+Our updated 2021-2022 guide includes a total of 85 different funding opportunities that allow for the incoming and outgoing mobility of artists and cultural professionals.
+You can read and download the Cultural Mobility Funding Guide here.

-DutchCulture hosts the Creative Europe Desk (CED) and the Europe for Citizens Point (ECP).
-The CED provides information and advice on the European Union’s Creative Europe Programme (2014-2020).
+DutchCulture hosts the Creative Europe Desk (CED).
+The CED provides information and advice on the European Union’s Creative Europe Programme (2021-2027).
 This programme supports European cooperation projects in the cultural and audiovisual sector.

 In addition to specific programmes for culture, media and social initiatives, the European Union also has funding strands and schemes to which cultural organisations can apply under certain conditions.
 We have put together a guide to help you find these funding possibilities.

-DutchCulture administers a Matching Fund that supports shared heritage activities initiated by Dutch legal entities and carried out in collaboration with at least one partner in one or more of the ten partner countries of the Shared Cultural Heritage programme.
+DutchCulture administers a Matching Fund that supports international heritage activities initiated by Dutch legal entities and carried out in collaboration with at least one partner in one or more of the ten partner countries or thirteen focal countries.
 It also includes a travel compensation fund for Dutch heritage professionals who wish to visit one of the ten partner countries.

 DutchCulture coordinates the Europe + Heritage programme, aimed at reinforcing networks, knowledge exchange, and cooperation between the Netherlands and other European countries and partners in the field of heritage.
-As part of this programme DutchCulture provides travel vouchers for heritage professionals and administers a grant scheme for organising initiatives which strengthen exchange between the Netherlands and Europe in the field of heritage.
+As part of this programme, DutchCulture provides travel vouchers for heritage professionals and administers a grant scheme for organising initiatives that strengthen the exchange between the Netherlands and Europe in the field of heritage.